-(8) The written request for hearing shall be accompanied by the applicable nonrefundable filing fee, unless the petitioner is entitled to a waiver of the filing fee because of indigence, in which case a request and justification for the fee waiver shall accompany the hearing request and be on a form approved by the department;
+(5) The written request for hearing shall be accompanied by the applicable nonrefundable filing fee, unless the petitioner is entitled to a waiver of the filing fee because of indigence, in which case a request to waive the hearing fee for indigence must be submitted with the hearing request and be on a form approved by the department;

-(12) If a request for hearing is denied, the department shall notify the petitioner and the petitioner's legal representative, if any, stating the reason(s) for denial.
+(10) If a request for hearing is denied, the department shall notify the petitioner and the petitioner's legal representative, if any, stating the reason(s) for the denial;

 Scheduling—Notice of hearing.

-(3) The department shall mail a hearing notice to the petitioner or petitioner's legal representative in the time frame prescribed in Title 46 RCW.
-If no period is prescribed, the petitioner shall be served with a notice of hearing at least ten days prior to the date of the hearing.
+(1) The department shall mail a hearing notice to the petitioner or petitioner's legal representative in the time frame prescribed in Title 46 RCW.
+If no period is prescribed, the petitioner shall be served with a notice of hearing at least ten days before the date set for the hearing.

-(4) The department's scheduling notice and brochure will include the assigned hearing officer's name, a phone number at which he or she may be contacted, and other information concerning the administrative hearing.
+(2) The department's hearing notice will include the assigned examiner's name, a phone number at which he or she may be contacted, and other information concerning the hearing.
 The department's notice will also include a telephone number and a TDD number that any party or witness may call to request special accommodations.
 The notice must also include:

-(5) The petitioner or petitioner's legal representative may request that all or part of the hearing be conducted "in person."
-Such request must be in writing stating the reasons therefore and directed to the assigned hearing officer immediately upon receipt of the scheduling notice.
-The hearing officer will have the sole discretion to grant or deny this request, and may require a waiver of the requirement that the hearing be held within sixty days, the requirement that the hearing be held in the county of arrest, or both requirements as a condition to granting the request.
+(2) The petitioner or petitioner's legal representative may request that all or part of the hearing or interview be conducted in person.
+Such a request must be in writing stating the reasons and be directed to the assigned hearings examiner upon receipt of the hearing notice.
+The hearings examiner will have the sole discretion to grant or deny this request.